Jaimierl/reading-notes/markdown.md

     - ###### Sizes
 - The \* and \_ symbols can make a word _italicized_ when surrounded by the symbols
 - The \** and \__ symbols can make a word __bold__ when the surrounding symbols are doubled up
-- The \> symbol can make indented quotes
+- Lists can be made by adding numbers with periods
+- 1. Like
-        >   Like This
+- 2. This
 - The \- can make indented lists like this one

 The good news is that once a page is made with Github, the formatting is almost automatic.